neilg63/astro-calc/README.md

 * dt2: date of source chart
 * loc2: coordinates of source chart
 * iso: 0 = show julian days (default), 1 = show ISO datetime UTC

+### POST /transposed-transition-sets

+This shows the projected transitions of any celestial body positions transposed onto the current or referenced time and place.
+It may be used for natal transitions.

+JSON payload parameters:

+* dt: referenced date-time
+* geo: current lat,lng coordinates
+* positions: set of BodyPos objects with lng, lat, lngSpeed and key for each historical body.
+* geo2: historical lat, lng coordinates
+* tzs: time zone offset in seconds to calculate midnight

 ### GET /test-transitions